 11.7 NON-WAIVER.
 No delay or omission to exercise any right or power accruing upon the occurrence of any Event of Default shall impair any such right or power or shall be construed to be a waiver of any such Event of Default or acquiescence therein, and every such right and power may be exercised from time to time and as often as may be deemed expedient by the non-breaching party in its sole discretion.
 No waiver of the occurrence of any Event of Default hereunder, whether by the Purchaser or the Seller, shall extend to or shall affect any subsequent Event of Default or shall impair any rights or remedies consequent thereto.

 11.8 PENDENT DISPUTES.
 Notwithstanding anything contained in this Agreement to the contrary, if there shall be a dispute concerning the right of a party to terminate this Agreement, the Parties shall continue to perform their respective obligations hereunder as if the Agreement were in effect until such dispute is resolved and any appeals permitted thereunder are exhausted.
+Notwithstanding the foregoing, during such dispute, any time period related to Purchaser’s right of termination under any provision herein, or to Purchaser’s obligation to remit the Extension Payment, shall be tolled during the pendency of any such dispute.

 11.9 INDEMNIFICATION.